PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

  of active fibers if the other performance counters indicate that the CPU is idling while the queries are waiting on i/o.
 As the database far exceeds the size of available RAM, latency is bound to be impacted due to storage i/o.
 This is why as data gets loaded the write throughput will degrade linearly unless more parallelism is introduced.
-- ___NOTE___: If increasing the client threads does not improve database server CPU utilization (particularly noticeable when the data is still served from cache), then most likely the AWS instance utilized for the database server stack is not strong enough and does not have enough compute resources to run the database query execution threads without context switching.
-Utilizing a stronger instance can make a difference.
-This situation can be observed when the client threads are increased but the server CPU utilization for the write threads (from the counters available above) remains the same and is no where close to the maximum capability of the vCPU threads.